freedom-finance-stack/card-auth-server/docs/README_DEPLOY.md

 ## ACS Configuration (acs.yml) Explained
 Below is the explanation of the attributes present in the acs.yml configuration file:

-Sample acy yaml is located [here](https://github.com/freedom-finance-stack/card-auth-server/blob/master/config/external/sample-acs.yml).
+Sample acs.yml is located [here](https://github.com/freedom-finance-stack/card-auth-server/blob/master/config/external/sample-acs.yml).

 ### ACS (Card Auth Server) configuration.
 The ACS (Access Control Server) configuration allows you to customize various settings for the Access Control Server.
 Below are the available configuration options: